 List your store’s processes and workflows

 While there are several essential pieces of POS hardware all shops will need, there is no one-size-fits-all setup.
 The hardware you use will depend on your store setup, whether you’re selling in person for the first time at a craft fair, are opening your first store, or have several store locations and many employees.

 How will you check out customers?

-If you want ultimate flexibility to checkout customers at your cash wrap counter and on the sales floor, you could benefit from having both tablets and smartphones.
+If you want ultimate flexibility to check out customers at both your cash wrap counter and on the sales floor, you could benefit from having both tablets and smartphones.

 Tailor your POS hardware to the checkout experience you want to have.